 One thing that humans need to consume every single day to survive in this world is food.
-That’s why when you look around you, you’ll be amazed that there are many restaurants, cafes, and food delivery businesses that cater to the discerning customer palate and forever changing costumer desires.
-Competition is stiff in the food industry, with sellers trying to out do each other.
+That’s why when you look around you, you’ll be amazed that there are many restaurants, cafes, and food delivery businesses that cater to the discerning customer palate and forever changing customer desires.
+Competition is stiff in the food industry, with sellers trying to outdo each other.
 In this modern world, they have no other choice but to stay on top by utilizing emerging technological practices to help propel their business forward.
 On top of that, awareness of consumer preferences, rising costs, and innovation techniques relevant in this competitive industry are all essential elements that must be learned.

 Take a look at the top trends and must-know statistics in the food manufacturing industry for 2021: